Date of Award:

 Species distribution models exhibited individualistic responses to modeled climate change.
 Modeled areal loss was greater than gain for all species, which is reflected in changes of co-occurrence.
 Piñon-juniper richness is forecast to increase in the northern Colorado Plateau, eastern Great Basin, and Rocky Mountains.
 The sister-species models forecast greater areal gain, and less areal loss, along hybridization zones for P. edulis-P. monophylla and for J. occidentalis-J. osteosperma, but forecast greater areal loss along the periphery of the component species distributions.
 The sister-species model for J. deppeana var. deppeana-J. monosperma forecasts overall greater areal loss than the component species.
 In general, forecast changes in latitude and elevation are about one third of the changes inferred, from the fossil record, to have occurred following the transition to the current interglacial ~10,000 years ago.

 Gibson, Jacob R., "Individualistic Response of Piñon and Juniper Tree Species Distributions to Climate Change in North America's Arid Interior West" (2011).
-All Graduate Theses and Dissertations.
-Paper 908.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+908.